-Designed by Toronto-based Kuwabara Payne McKenna Blumberg Architects with Smith Carter and Associates, the 18-storey steel and concrete structure rises over a 3-storey podium.
+Designed by Toronto-based Kuwabara Payne McKenna Blumberg Architects with Smith Carter and Associates, the 18-storey steel and concrete structure rises over a three-storey podium.
 In plan the building is triangular-shaped, with two east-west oriented office blocks, separated by a central service core.
 A double-walled facade with operable glazing is the only double wall designed in this fashion in the world.
-The solar chimney at the north of the building is cladded in tri-coloured aluminum which transitions from bronze at the tower's base to a silvery blue, intended to mimic both the movement of air up the 115 foot solar chimney and the flow of water that is Manitoba Hydro's legacy.
+The solar chimney at the north of the building is clad in tri-coloured aluminum which transitions from bronze at the tower's base to a silvery blue, intended to mimic both the movement of air up the 115-foot solar chimney and the flow of water that is Manitoba Hydro's legacy.

-Technically complex, the building’s energy efficient design has garnered it acclaim.
-The overall form of the building, and many of the finishes, both interior and exterior, were selected to accommodate Hydro's primary desire for state-of the art energy efficiency, and the LEED framework.
-Manitoba Hydro Place is the most energy efficient office tower in North America and is the first and only office tower in Canada with LEED Platinum certification.
+Technically complex, the building’s energy-efficient design has garnered acclaim.
+The overall form of the building, and many of the finishes, both interior and exterior, were selected to accommodate Hydro's primary desire for state-of-the-art energy efficiency, and the LEED framework.
+Manitoba Hydro Place is the most energy-efficient office tower in North America and is the first and only office tower in Canada with LEED Platinum certification.

 |Materials:||One of the notable material choices on the building is around the base of the structure.
 The glass that aligns itself up to the Tyndall stone has a custom made fritting to mimic the pattern of the stone.|